aliceyh7/Autonomous-BP-for-Hypertensive-Crises/README.md

 # Blood Pressure Simulation and Regulation System

-This project focuses on simulating and regulating blood pressure using automated control systems, as described in the accompanying manuscript.
+This project focuses on simulating and regulating blood pressure using automated control systems.
 The study explores the use of a Proportional-Integral-Derivative (PID) control algorithm to regulate blood pressure in hypertensive patients.
 It models blood pressure dynamics, compares control versus treatment groups, and evaluates the effectiveness of autonomous regulation systems in achieving and maintaining target blood pressure levels.

 ## Manuscript Overview